mautrix/docs/bridges/python/manhole.md

 # Manhole
-**This feature is currently only present in mautrix-telegram, but it's intended to be extended to all other Python-based bridges eventually.**

 The "manhole" allows server administrators to access a Python shell on a running bridge.
 This is a very powerful mechanism for administration and debugging.